 Employment-Related Lawsuits Are Complex Legal Matters

-Although employment disputes may appear to be cut-and-dry to the participants, claims involving harassment, whistleblower claims, employment contract disputes and even overtime wage pay claims are complex legal matters.
-Employment disputes require broad knowledge of federal and state labor, employment and discrimination laws.
-If you are involved in an employment dispute, it is important to consult with an attorney with a strong, working knowledge of the various employment-related laws and regulations.
+Employment disputes may appear to be cut-and-dry to the participants.
+However, claims involving sexual harassment, whistleblower claims, employment contracts disputes and even overtime claims are complex legal matters.
+Employment disputes in New Jersey require broad knowledge of federal and state labor, employment and discrimination laws.
+If you are in an employment dispute, then it is important to consult with an attorney with a strong, working knowledge of the various employment-related laws and regulations.

-At Klafter & Mason, L.L.C., we help New Jersey businesses and their employees determine if their employment practices are in accordance with state and federal law.
-To discuss a discrimination claim, a sexual harassment claim, a breach of an employment contract claim, an inquiry from the Department of Labor regarding employees vs. independent contractor status, a wage dispute or any other employment-related claim, contact our Manalapan employment litigation attorneys.
+At Garland & Mason, L.L.C., we help businesses and their employees in Monmouth, Middlesex, Ocean and Mercer Counties determine if their employment practices are in accordance with state and federal law.
+Therefore, if you have an employment-related claim, contact our New Jersey employment lawyer.

 Do you work over 40 hours without overtime pay?
 Are your employees properly classified as exempt or nonexempt?
 Do you know what factors will increase your liability in a sexual harassment lawsuit?
-An experienced employment law attorney can help you understand when a hiring practice crosses the line from being merely unfair to a serious violation of federal or state law.
-At Klafter & Mason, L.L.C., we help New Jersey employers and employees with various legal matters including:
+An experienced New Jersey employment lawyer can help you understand when a hiring practice crosses the line from being merely unfair to a serious violation of federal or state law.
+At Garland & Mason, L.L.C., we help NJ employers as well as employees with various legal matters including:

 - Discrimination: Based on age, race, sex, disability, religion, sexual orientation or national origin, as prohibited by Title VII of the Civil Rights Act and/or the New Jersey Law Against Discrimination